MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-android.md

 	com.squareup.okhttp:okhttp:2.6.0
 	```

+	<span style="color:red"> remove step 6 before going live</span>

 6. Copy ibmmobilefirstplatformfoundationpush-1.0.0.aar (from halpert Electra DevOps Latest integration build) to `<android_sdk>\extras\google\m2repository\com\ibm\mobile\foundation\ibmmobilefirstplatformfoundationpush\1.0.0\ibmmobilefirstplatformfoundationpush-1.0.0.aar`

    	Remove libs folder from the aar.
    	Note: This step is not required once the lib gets to maven central/jcenter.
 Just need to add mavenCentral()/jcenter() in app gradle.

 7. Add the push required configuration in AndroidManifest.xml

-	<span style="colo:red">TODO: explain what is needed to do in the AndroidManifest.xml file</span>
+	<span style="color:red">TODO: explain what is needed to do in the AndroidManifest.xml file</span>

 ### Google Services setup
 <span style="color:red">Idan: I would consider moving this entire section to the server-side setup in the overview.</span>